blaz-kranjc/amethyst/book/src/getting-started.md

 In case you're doing this with `cargo`, here's what you need to do:

-* Add `amethyst` as dependency in your `Cargo.toml`.
+* Add `amethyst` as a dependency in your `Cargo.toml`.
 * Create a `config` folder and put a `display.ron` in it.
-* (Optional) Copy the code from one of amethyst's examples.
+* (Optional) Copy the code from one of the amethyst's examples.

 ### Important note on versioning

-Amethyst is divided in two major versions:
+Amethyst is divided into two major versions:

 * The released crates.io version, which is the latest version available on crates.io
 * The git (master) version, which is the current unreleased development snapshot of Amethyst available on [Github][agit]